 During this time I stumbled upon this Reddit post where a user called vitaport talks about a personal keyboard that they’ve designed and manufactured.
 Suddenly a bunch of neurons that had been slowly idling suddenly fired up and connected.
 All these keyboards are built by individual humans, there’s nothing special about people that run group buys and if you’re going to design a keyboard you don’t have to run a group buy.
 You could just do what vitaport has done and make your own personal keyboard.
 I have a background in electronic engineering, and I’m a professional software developer, surely I can dredge up enough memories to put together some circuitry, and it’s not beyond me to learn how to build a keyboard case!

 I was excited.

-Instead of just plonking down a load of cash and receiving a keyboard in the mail, I would plonk down a load of cash, learn a bunch of new skills and end up with a keyboard that is truly mine and truly exclusive at the end of it.
+Instead of just plonking down a load of cash and receiving a keyboard in the mail, I would plonk down a load of cash, learn a bunch of new skills and end up with a keyboard that is truly mine and truly exclusive.
 This sounded immensely satisfying to me.

 So I did some digging, and found out that once you scratch the surface of the mechanical keyboard community, scrape off the layer of drama and flippers and superficiality, you reach a really solid core.
 Full of people who are friendly, helpful and excited to share resources and tips on how to get from a blank peice of paper to an actual real keyboard that you can type on.
 There’s lots of overlap with maker culture and a real DIY aesthetic, and I’m having loads of fun.